Jacqueline45/EE547_Applied_Cloud_Computing_Project/README.md

 ## Detailed Functional Tests
 1. Log in/Sign Up
   - If a user forgets his/her username and password, he/she has to type the email that is associated with the account.
 If email can't be provided, he/she can call for help.
+[Just a simulation]
   - Log in
     - case1:(SUCCESS) --> Show Mood Menu
     - case2:(WRONG PASSWORD) --> "Wrong password."